awslabs/voice-powered-analytics/README-Alexa.md

 <IMG SRC="https://github.com/awslabs/voice-powered-analytics/blob/master/media/images/Alexa_Lab_6_6.png?raw=true" width="80%" height="80%"><br>
 15. Now you're ready to Click <b>"Build Model"</b> and <b>"Save"</b><br>
 <IMG SRC="https://github.com/awslabs/voice-powered-analytics/blob/master/media/images/Alexa_Lab_7.png?raw=true" width="80%" height="80%"><br>
 16. If your interaction model builds successfully, click on <b>Configuration button</b> to move on to Configuration.
-In our next step of this guide, we will be creating our Lambda function in the AWS developer console, but keep this browser tab open, because we will be returning here on <a href="https://github.com/voicehacks/setup-local-recommendations/blob/master/step-by-step/3-connect-vui-to-code.md">Page #3: Connect VUI to Code</a>. <br>
+In our next step of this guide (Configure Alexa Backend), we will be linking a Lambda function in the AWS developer console. <br>
 <IMG SRC="https://github.com/awslabs/voice-powered-analytics/blob/master/media/images/Alexa_Lab_8.png?raw=true" width="80%" height="80%"><br>
 <br>If you get an error from your interaction model, check through this list:
    - Did you copy & paste the provided code into the appropriate boxes?